CouncilofLorien/counciloflorien.github.io/docs/rulesbook/victoryconditions.md

  In  a  "3-deck  game" (the "long game"), the Council is called when  each  play deck  has  been exhausted three times.
 You may call the Council when  your  play deck has been exhausted three times, or when it has been exhausted twice and you have at least 30 marshaling points.
 Increase the sideboard size to 20 cards.

  In  a  "4-deck  game" (i.e., the "campaign game"), the Council is  called  when each play deck has been exhausted four times.
 You may call the Council when your play  deck  has  been exhausted four times, or when it has been exhausted three times and you have at least 40 marshaling points.
 Increase the sideboard size to 25 cards.

+{: .mewh }
+> As a Fallen-wizard you may win in the same way a METW Wizard wins: your opponent is eliminated or you recover The One Ring or you have the most marshalling points at the Free Council.
+The following exceptions apply:
+> - In order to win by recovering The One Ring at least one A New Ringlord card must be played and the conditions outlined on that card must be met.
+> - The Free Council is handled nonnally, and victory is determined in the standard way by comparing marshalling points.
+However, to you (a Fallen-wizard) it is called your Day of Reckoning and your marshalling points reflect how far you have progressed towards completing your own personal agenda.
+> - You do not receive marshalling points for cards stored at nonWizardhaven sites.

+{: .meba }
+> As a Balrog player you may win in the same way a MELE Ringwraith wins: your opponent is eliminated or you recover The One Ring or you have the most marshalling points at the Audience with Sauron.
+The following exceptions apply:
+> - In order to win by recovering The One Ring, at least one Challenge the Power card must be played and the conditions outlined on that card must be met.
+> - The Audience with Sauron is handled normally, and victory is determined in the standard way by comparing marshalling points.
+However, to you (a Fallen-wizard) it is called your Day of DEcision and your marshalling points reflect how far you have progressed towards taking your true place in Middle-earth.
+You must play Sudden Call to call your Day of Decision.